DiogoDeAndrade/PuzzlePuzzle/README.md

 ## To do

-- Lights on => Lights out
-- Change name of game to "Puzzle^3" or "BeatPuzzle^3" - rethink, if I add more stuff the name has to change
 - More images for tile backgrounds
 - More puzzles to combine (either in additional panels or in the same panel)
-- Add credits ingame
 - Remove rhythm game (don't believe it works)
 - Improve music (CC0 or Suno)
 - Improve itch.io page
-- Improve logo for game
-- Improved cursor

 ## Art